 Rocketry and flight stability, stability testing

 Introduction to RocSim to simulate flight characteristics of model rocket

 Finish model rockets.

 Teamwork project: design and stability validation of pocket-powered vehicle.

 ** The camp activities shown are based on last year's camp and are subject to change at the instructor's discretion.

 July 7-11, Monday - Friday

 8:30 AM - 4:00 PM

-Commuter campers lunch is included in registration fee.
-Residential campers will arrive Sunday afternoon and stay in the campus dorms.
-All meals and transportation are provided including lunch on Friday.
+Lunch is included in the commuter camper registration fee.
+Residential campers will arrive Sunday afternoon and stay in the campus dorms and all meals are provided through lunch on Friday.
 There will be an additional fee for evening activities.
 Residential camp details will be sent in early June.